choco-cupcake/GoodBoi/README.md

 ##### Source Getter
 The Source Getter module  downloads the source codes from etherscan, bscscan, polygonscan through their APIs.

+The files downloaded are hashed to avoid duplicates.

 If the recheck feature is enabled, unverified contracts are rechecked once every BLOCK_PARSER_VERIFIED_RECHECK_DAYS days if they appear in new blocks.
 This ensures that contracts that are verified after deployment are not missed.
 Although it may be wise to stop rechecking after a while, the system is currently capable of handling the volume of calls.

 The source code is analyzed to extract the public state variables of type address, address[], mapping(unitXXX => address) from the contract and save them in a JSON format in the database.
 This information is used to check for the PoolFlag, as described in the Notes.AnalysisFlags section.